KerenLab/CellSighter/README.md

 The Data should have the following structure:
 * The raw images should be in: {data_path}/CellTypes/data/images

-  * Each image should be saved in a format of npz or tif file as a 3D image shaped: HxWxC, C is the number of proteins in the data
+  * Each image should be saved in a format of npz or tiff file as a 3D image shaped: HxWxC, C is the number of proteins in the data

 * The segmentation should be in: {data_path}/CellTypes/cells
-  * For each image there should be a segmentation file in a format of npz or tif file, shaped HxW.
+  * For each image there should be a segmentation file in a format of npz or tiff file, shaped HxW.
 The segmentation file is a labeled object matrix whereby all pixels belonging to a cell will have the value of their cell id.
 The cells should be numbered from 1 to the number of cells in the image.

 * The labels should be in: {data_path}/CellTypes/cells2labels
   * For each image there should be a file in a format of npz (*.npz), such that each row has the label of the cell id as the index of the row.